bmoussaud/WinRM/WinRM.md

         Cannot create a WinRM listener on HTTPS because this machine does not have an appropriate certificate.
 To be used for SSL, a certificate must h ave a CN matching the hostname, be appropriate for Server Authentication, and not be expired, revoked, or self-signed.

-* Manual with an powershell run as Administrator:
+4. Create an HTTPS listener manualy with an powershell run as Administrator:

 		PS C:\Windows\system32> winrm create winrm/config/Listener?Address=*+Transport=HTTPS `@`{Hostname=`"`WIN-2MGY3RY6XSH.deployit.local`"`; CertificateThumbprint=`"`5C36B638BC31F505EF7F693D9A60C01551DD486F`"`}
 		ResourceCreated